-While you may know that independent living isn’t right for you, how do you decide if assisted living or skilled nursing care is the best fit for yourself or a loved one?
-What’s included in the “assisted” part of assisted living, and how does it differ from long-term skilled nursing care?
+While you may know that independent living at a senior living community isn’t right for you, how do you decide if assisted living or skilled nursing care is the best fit for yourself or a loved one?
+What’s included in the “assisted” part of assisted living, and how does it differ from long-term skilled nursing care, often referred to as nursing home care?

-Read on to learn more about the differences between assisted living and skilled nursing care, and use our list as a guideline for talking to communities about specific care needs.
+Read on to learn more about the differences between assisted living and skilled nursing care, and how to weigh the deciding factors.

 Assisted living communities are for older adults who need a little extra help performing everyday activities.
 These communities can help with housekeeping, meals, laundry, and even medication management, daily bathing, and grooming.